darkarnium/sonor/devices/S18-One/EFUSES.md

 ### Retail State

-The fuses appear to be in the following state on a retail device:
+The fuses appear to be in the following state on a retail unit:

 ```
 fuse_read(ENABLE_SECURE_BOOT): 01